 - Divide your dough in half roughly with your hands and place on a lightly floured work surface.
 Press lightly in the dough to shape it into a rough circle or rectangle then using a rolling pin dusted with flour roll the dough out to fit your tray.

-- Dust the tray with 1 tbsp of semolina flour or polenta then place the pizza bases on top.
-Spread 3 heaped tbsp of homemade pesto on each pizza base, top with roasted cherry tomatoes and then torn mozzarella.
+- Dust the tray with 1 tablespoon of semolina flour or polenta then place the pizza bases on top.
+Spread 3 heaped tablespoon of homemade pesto on each pizza base, top with roasted cherry tomatoes and then torn mozzarella.
 Bake the pizzas in the oven for 8-10 minutes until the crust is golden and cheese melted.

 - Type 0 flour can be substituted for type 00 or all-purpose.